 The host communicates with the 'C31 through the parallel printer port.
 The PC manipulates the parallel port's signals by writing to and reading from the host's parallel port control and status registers.
 Figure 4-2 and Figure 4-3 show the parallel port control and status register bit fields used by the DSK host software.
-(The labels within the following figures in parentheses refer to signals of the DSK board as shown in Figure 4-1.)
+(The labels below the printer port signal names refer to signal names as used by the DSK board as shown in Figure 4-1.)